Xu Shijie: Career in Hainan

 In 1987, the national government, led by Zhao Ziyang, Hu Yaobang, and Deng Xiaoping, approved the proposal to establish Hainan Island as a separate province, and the entire province would be a special economic zone (SEZ).
 In September, Xu Shijie and Liang Xiang, two former Guangdong officials, were taken out of retirement to lead the preparatory committee for the new province.
 Xu was chosen likely because he had years of experience in Hainan, while Liang had been the successful leader of the Shenzhen SEZ and was a close ally of Zhao.

-When Hainan Province was officially established in April 1988, Xu was appointed its first party secretary, and Liang the first governor.
+When Hainan Province was officially established in April 1988, Xu was appointed Chinese Communist Party Committee Secretary, and Liang the first governor.
 Xu was mainly in charge of party affairs, and Liang took more important initiatives in the province's development.
 Although Xu had a reputation for being a conservative, in Hainan he was fully supportive of Liang's reforms.
 He made essential contributions in winning support from local cadres for the new policies, and became one of the few officials from the mainland officials to gain the support of the Hainanese.

 Despite his former reputation as a conservative official, in Hainan Xu became one of the most liberal provincial party chiefs in the country.
 He proclaimed that "The policies [of the central government] only prohibit us from doing a few things, whereas we can do everything else.
 We in Hainan have the power to do everything not proscribed."
 He also wrote that state-owned enterprises could be leased out, turned into joint-stock companies, accept foreign investors, or even sold.

-However, in the aftermath of the Tiananmen Square protests of 1989, Liang Xiang was dismissed for being an ally of the fallen liberal leader Zhao Ziyang.
+However, in the aftermath of the 1989 Tiananmen Square protests and massacre, Liang Xiang was dismissed for being an ally of the fallen liberal leader Zhao Ziyang.
 He was disciplined in September 1989 and almost went to jail.
 Although Xu was not close to Zhao, he also had to leave his post in June 1990 because he had supported Liang's policies.
 He held on to the post of Chairman of the Hainan Provincial People's Congress, but died soon afterwards in July 1991.

 Liang and Xu were replaced by Liu Jianfeng and Deng Hongxun, respectively.
 The two new leaders of Hainan not only did not share the vision of their predecessors, they were so antagonistic to each other that they weakened the position of the fledgling province, and the national government's focus of reforms shifted to Shanghai after 1992.